lengfeld/subpatch/website/ref/command-line.md

     subpatch add <url> --revision <revision>

+## subpatch list

+   subpatch list

+Print the path of all subprojects in the repository.

 ## subpatch status

     subpatch status

 Show the current state of all subprojects in the superproject.
-Much like `git status`.
+It prints the URL, integrated revision and whether the files of the subproject are changed.
+E.g. if there are untracked files, unstaged changes or staged, but uncommitted changes.

+It's similiar to `git status`, but not for the whole repository.
+Only for the subprojects.

 ## subpatch add